jkmdev/snap-gallery/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Building and Publishing

+First enable Github pages from your project's settings page.

+Change the name of the website in the `package.json` file's build script to your own.
+If you're developing on Windows you'll want to get rid of `sudo` from the publish script.

+To publish your changes to the live version of the website, run the the `ng run git-r-done` command.

+In your project settings page make sure you're on the `gh-pages` branch, then visit your website from your Github pages url.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

-## Publishing

-Change the name of the website in the `package.json` file's build script to your own.
-To publish your changes to the live version of the website, run the the `ng run git-r-done` command.

 ## Further help